umeshG34/redactor/README.md

 Bugs:
 -MUST GIVE either stdout or any other string otherwise will throw an error.

-#------------------Unredactor.py---------------------#
+##### Unredactor.py
--------The unredactor takes the training files and the redacted test files and gives an output file containing the predictions for the redacted names in the test file.-------
+The unredactor takes the training files and the redacted test files and gives an output file containing the predictions for the redacted names in the test file.
 The undredactor command expects atleast on input to train the model with.

 Command Line Arguments: